thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/settings.md

 ## Security settings

+### Authentication

+The **MQTT Authentication Settings** page provides a place in the UI to configure key authentication-related parameters for MQTT clients.

+#### Authentication execution order

+{% include docs/mqtt-broker/user-guide/ui/authentication-settings.md %}

+### Password

 To log into TBMQ, the [user](/docs/mqtt-broker/user-guide/ui/users/) uses an email and password.
 You can enhance the security of your account by updating your security settings, including the **password policy**.

 For example, you can increase a minimum password length, require a mix of uppercase and lowercase letters, and specify the minimum number of digits and special characters.
 Additionally, you can set a password expiration period to ensure that passwords are updated regularly.

 These measures will help ensure stronger and more secure passwords, thereby promoting better overall account security.

-### Password policy
+#### Password policy

 The password policy sets the rules that passwords for the TBMQ users must meet.
 You can specify the following options to ensure stronger security:
 - **Minimum password length** - the parameter determines the minimum number of characters in the password.
 Minimum password length should be in a range from 6 to 50 and is the only required field.